 Completing just one or two exercises every day can really strengthen your French.

-And as you became more comfortable with grammar, you will have much greater confidence and freedom of expression when speaking or writing.
+As you become more comfortable with grammar, you’ll have much greater confidence and freedom of expression when speaking or writing French.